Marylebone station

-Marylebone station (/ˈmɑːrlᵻbən/ MAR-li-bən) is a Central London railway terminus and connected London Underground station in the Marylebone area of the City of Westminster.
+Marylebone station (/ˈmɑːrlᵻbən/ MAR-li-bən, also /ˈmɑːrlɪbəʊn/) is a Central London railway terminus and connected London Underground station in the Marylebone area of the City of Westminster.
 On the National Rail network, it is also known as London Marylebone and is the southern terminus of the Chiltern Main Line to Birmingham.
-The London Underground station is on the Bakerloo line between Edgware Road and stations, in Transport for London's fare zone 1.
+The London Underground station is on the Bakerloo line between Edgware Road and stations, in London fare zone 1.

 The station opened on 15 March 1899 as the London terminus of the Great Central Main Line (GCML), the last major railway to open in Britain for 100 years, linking the capital to the cities of Leicester, Sheffield and Manchester.
 Marylebone was the last of London's main line termini to be built and is one of the smallest, opening with half of the platforms originally planned.
 There has been an interchange with the Bakerloo line since 1907, but not with any other lines.